mbuczko/cerber-oauth2-provider/README.md

 #### Users and clients

 Cerber has its own abstraction of User ([resource owner](https://tools.ietf.org/html/rfc6749#section-1.1)) and Client (application which requests on behalf of User).
-Instances of both can be predefined in configuration or created in runtime using [API] functions.
+Instances of both can be predefined in configuration or created in runtime using [api] functions.

 To configure users and/or clients as a part of environment, it's enough to list them in ```:defined``` vector in corresponding store: